Philosophy

 Th-May 8

-Carl G. Hempel and Paul Oppenheim, “Studies in the Logic of Explanation” CR
+Carl G. Hempel and Paul Oppenheim, “Studies in the Logic of Explanation”

 Nancy Cartwright, “The Truth Doesn’t Explain Much” CR